thegreatshasha/memnets/README.md

 * While defining matrices, please also write down the dimensions next to it

 ### Todo
+* Try it out on small babl tasks
-* Try it out on real data
+* Try it out on bigger babl tasks
 * Implement multiple hops